3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

  When this algorithm is detecting multiple objects at once the above method of detection does not maintain efficiency when a large number of objects are to be detected.
 Multi-object detections are performed by drawing a shared set of hypotheses instead of individual sets for each object.
 These hypotheses are chosen by analyzing the object probability distributions at the first pixel of the current hypothesis when performing the same actions as a single-object RANSAC pose estimation.
 These chosen hypotheses still have to pass the same validity check as in single-object detections.
 Using this method allows the algorithm to decide if a hypothesis belongs to multiple objects during the hypothesis sampling process instead of having a separate process for each object.
 This allows their RANSAC pose estimation to scale more easily with a large number of object detections in the same image [].

 During the pose refinement stage of this implementation they replace the standard error calculation that uses depth information with an error based on the projection volume of a pixel.
 This is one of the tweaks that allows this method to be extended to RGB images without depth information available.
-Instead of calculating the log likelihood of of the correspondences observed in a hypothesis using the depth-based error they find the approximate likelihood and projection volume using the following equationns [].
+Instead of calculating the log likelihood of of the correspondences observed in a hypothesis using the depth-based error they find the approximate likelihood and projection volume using the following equations [].

 Since source code and documentation were included with this paper we have decided to use it to test the speed and accuracy of this type of pose estimation algorithm.
 We will test on the smaller dataset included with the source code (dubbed the 'Dummy Data') to ensure that the implementation is functioning correctly.
 Then it will be trained on the full Asian Conference for Computer Vision (ACCV) object dataset provided by Hinterstoisser *et al.* [].
 Finally, we will test this algorithm on data we collect with the Intel® RealSense™ F200 camera.
 We will try to match the performance metrics gathered in this step as closely as possible when we implement a similar algorithm in C#.